 Here’s how: Join Facebook groups where your ideal client might be hangin’ out.
 For example, if you’re a graphic designer, you might want to join groups geared at bloggers or small business owners, as these are people who would need your services.
 Then, rather than being spammy or self-promoting, be outrageously helpful when people ask questions in the group.
 That is literally all there is to it!
 The other group members will take note of your expertise and will check out your profile (which should hopefully be linked to your business’s Facebook page and website).
 Don’t believe me when I say this works?
-Check out these quotes from a couple of ladies who have benefitted from this strategy:
+Check out these quotes from a couple of ladies who have benefited from this strategy:

 “I’ve booked four of my highest-paying clients from Facebook groups this year, and I’ve been consistently booked 2-3 months in advance.
 Facebook groups make it easy and fun to meet your target clients and genuinely connect with them.
 The more h

 elpful you are within your groups, the more people get in touch with you or recommend you to their friends!
 My business would not be where it is today without Facebook.” -Nesha of Nesha Woolery